 The only positive outcome is visibility!
-This narrative that there are no LGBTIQ+ persons in Malawi is still continuing - so this was a moment to show everyone that we are here, we exist, and we are not going anywhere.
-We are not aliens - we are here, and we exist!
+This narrative that there are no LGBTIQ+ persons in Malawi is still continuing - so this was a moment

 In terms of visibility, the Pride event was reported online and in print media.
 We were happy to see some positive reporting and the correct use of terminology - some of the media we trained reported positively on the Pride event, and we were happy to see this. [...]